JoachimGoedhart/A_Shiny_start/Readme.md

 This concludes the tutorial and you should have a fully working app that looks like this: [https://amsterdamstudygroup.shinyapps.io/A_Shiny_start/](https://amsterdamstudygroup.shinyapps.io/A_Shiny_start/)

+You can compare your own code with the code that I wrote.
+You can find my code in the app.R file that is part of this repository.
+See also [this link](https://raw.githubusercontent.com/JoachimGoedhart/A_Shiny_start/main/app.R).

 I hope that you had fun and learned how a Shiny app can be developed.
 If you want to use a Shiny app to share or display your own data, read on for some tips on how to do that.

 ## Post Scriptum - Using your own data in an app